the-turing-way/the-turing-way/reproducible_environments.md

 ### YAML files

-- Yaml's a markup language.
-YAML is very standard for configuration files.
-- It's used for Rmarkdown configurations, at the top of jekyll files and for conda configurations for example.
 - [Syntax for yaml files, think this resource is open source, and it's hosted on github](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html)
 - [YAML IDIOSYNCRASIES](https://docs.saltstack.com/en/latest/topics/troubleshooting/yaml_idiosyncrasies.html)
 - [UNDERSTANDING YAML](https://docs.saltstack.com/en/latest/topics/yaml/)